GreenleafLab/array_analysis/README.md

 - CPseq file aligned to the designed library and an aggregated STATS report
 - TODO: Add QC plots of the sequencing results to the workflow

+### Imaging data processing

+Note: array data tif files should have the same prefix, i.e. experiment name like `NNNlib2b_DNA`, for snakemake to match the filenames successfully.

+1. In the config file, modify `processingType` to `post-array`.

+2. If you need to tune the global variables for registration, the file is located at `scripts/array_tools/GlobalVars.m`.
+Common parameters to play with includes `correlationSuccessPeakHeight`, `maxOffsetGlobalRegistration`, and `scalingFactor`.

 ## Run it

 Run with `-np` for a dry run.
 Snakemake will print out the commands to execute.